 Growers are required to declare glyphosate use on the delivery advice and declaration form and grower load samples will be retained for traceability purposes.
 The Viterra laboratory will regularly test partition samples and use its traceability procedures if glyphosate is detected.

-Viterra meets the highest international standards for food safety and quality management with its ISO 22000:2018 certification, the highest accreditation of any supply chain in Australia.
+Viterra meets the highest international standards for food safety and quality management with its ISO 22000:2018 certification, the highest certification of any supply chain in Australia.